Course Descriptions

 Marine Science: In this course we will explore the Marine Environment, from estuaries to oceans.
 Students will learn about the physical and biological nature of marine environments and the connection between land and sea.
 We will explore various marine animals through research and observing physical specimens.
 We will make connections between biological features and the physical science of the ocean.
 Additionally, we will take a look at human interactions with marine ecosystems and the communities that rely on them.
 This is a semester-long course.

 Mind Benders: Do you enjoy brain teasers, solving puzzles, and challenging yourself?
 Students will have many opportunities to “bend” their minds.
-Students will complete logic puzzles, learn number tricks, play a variety of games, and participate in hands-on activities including tangrams and Rubik’s cubes.
+Students will complete logic puzzles, learn number tricks, learn and play a variety of games, and participate in hands-on activities including 3D puzzles and Rubik’s cubes.
 Come challenge yourself and have some fun too!
 This is a semester course.

 Mindful in the Middle: Come unplug with us!
 This class explores how to become more Mindful in Middle School.
 Students will be given a chance to unplug from technology and enhance their social-emotional learning.
 Students will utilize guided meditation as well as engaging mindful exercises to become more present.
 Being mindful can help students reduce stress, be present, and cultivate a curiosity towards their thoughts and emotions.
 This is a semester course.